KurtPfeifle/pandoc-csl-testing/README.md

 1. The references to the citation.
 1. The bibliography section of the document.

-The following image shows to examples (PDF output) side by side:
+The following image shows two examples (PDF output) side by side:

 ![Left: "stuttgart-media-university.csl".
 Right: "rtf-scan.csl"](./images/2-examples.png)